 ANNUAL REPORT

-The proposed report will include:
+The report we propose to you will include:

-• Analysis of the renewable energy market in the European Union.
+- An analysis of the renewable energy market in the European Union.

-• Development prospects for individual electricity generation technologies based on the “Polish Energy Policy until 2040.”
+- Development prospects for individual electricity generation technologies based on the "Energy Policy of Poland until 2040."

 The report will also address the impact of Russian aggression in Ukraine on the energy sector.